Waikiki Natatorium War Memorial

 The Waikiki Natatorium War Memorial is a war memorial in Honolulu, Hawaii, USA, built in the form of an ocean water public swimming pool.
-The natatorium was built as living memorial dedicated to "the men and women who served during the great war" (now known as World War I).
+The Natatorium was built as a living memorial dedicated to "the men and women who served during the great war" (now known as World War I).

 Creation of the memorial

 In March 1918, the Daughters and Sons of Hawaiian Warriors first proposed a memorial to the more than 10,000 men from the then Territory of Hawaii who volunteered to serve in the great war.
 The Honolulu Ad Club agreed with the idea and on November 20, 1918, appointed an investigative committee led by Colonel Howard Hathaway, Ned Loomis, and W.D.
 Westervelt to bring together representatives from all civic organizations to collaborate on the concept of a memorial beginning with a conference which was held on December 6, 1918.
-At this meeting Colonel Hathway was appointed Chairman and Fred W. Beckley was appointed Secretary of the general committee on a war memorial.
+At this meeting, Colonel Hathway was appointed Chairman and Fred W. Beckley was appointed Secretary of the general committee on a war memorial.

-At the second meeting, a subcommittee was formed to investigate and prepare a report on a design and cost estimates of a war memorial.
+At the second meeting, a subcommittee was formed to investigate and prepare a report on the design and cost estimates of a war memorial.
 This subcommittee included: